kokofixcomputers/Commitify/README.md

 Commitify is a easy way to style your commits, Just answer some questions, and it will commit using `git` for you.

 ## Why Commitify?
 Using Commitify is a good way to keep your commits consistent, and it's easy to use.
+Passes checks in commitlint.

 ## Requirements
 - Git (and path set)